-The types of evidence found in a given show as color-coded icons to the right of the file name.
-The color coding in described in the legend located in the right side of the Analysis Workbench header.
+The types of evidence found in a given file show as color-coded icons to the right of the file name.
+The color coding is identified in the legend located in the right side of the Analysis Workbench header.
 (See Legend.)

-Note • Some source files contain indications that they are data files, generated code, or common code that is widely used in many open source projects.
+- For files scanned by a Code Insight scan-agent plugin on a remote system, only license evidence is currently reported in Code Insight (indicated by the green icon for those files that contain license evidence).
+No other type of evidence is reported for such files at this time. - Some source files contain indications that they are data files, generated code, or common code that is widely used in many open source projects.
 In those cases, Code Insight records the fact that source matches exist but does not store all of the source match data.
-These files are indicated in the Analysis Workbench with an icon (\boxtimes) .
+These files are indicated in the Analysis Workbench with an icon (☒).